HaqqScripter/ESP32-C5-CAM_Hardware/README.md

 # ESP32-C5-CAM_Hardware
 This repository contains the ESP32-C5-CAM (including the MINI series) development board hardware.
 This includes schematics, PCB.
 All of these are open-sourced so you can tinker them.

+## Notes
+- This was made to connect with DVP cameras such as OV5640/OV3660 with the Parallel IO interface to allow reasonably faster frame captures than SPI interface.
+Users can refer to `esp_cam_io_parl` on how it works.